 ISM Mentor Training

-Our certified InterSpiritual Mentors are available to help course students and mentor trainees develop their spiritual path and meditation practice.
-The minimum length of this process is about two years, depending on each trainee’s other professional and personal schedule.
-The admission fee for mentor trainees will be $250.
+The minimum length of this training process is about two years, depending on each trainee’s other professional and personal schedule.
 Mentors-in-training can begin at the conclusion of either the InterSpiritual Meditation or the InterSpiritual Mandala Course.
 The training qualification and certification process includes the following elements.